 Longer route: Spello, Foligno-Spoleto-Montefalco-Bevagna-Torgiano 63 mi.
 (104 km)

-This longer route takes you through the same towns as the above shorter route but also brings you through the valley of Spoleto where you will pass through Foligno and Spoleto.
+This longer route takes you through the same towns as the above shorter route but also brings you more south through the valley past Foligno towards the town of Spoleto.

 DAY 3: Torgiano - Passignano on Lake Trasimeno, 50 mi.
 (80 km)

 Today, you will cycle for a while through an uninhabited region of forests with a farmhouse here and there along the way.
-Going through this beautiful hilly terrain, you'll unexpectedly see a glorious view over Lake Trasimeno with its 3 small islands.
+Cycling in Umbria through this beautiful hilly terrain, you'll unexpectedly arrive at a glorious view over Lake Trasimeno with its 3 small islands.
 This Lake is the 4th largest in all of Italy with a rich population of fish.
 You will pass small, typical Umbrian ‘borghi’ built on a hilltop such as Castiglion del Fosco, Pietrafitta and Panicale, which still has a fascinating, well-preserved 13th century Palazzo del Podestà.

 DAY 4: Day of rest or roundtrip tour around Lake Trasimeno (through Tuscany's Chiusi), 62 mi.
 (100 km)